Semester in Social Entrepreneurship

 - Theatre Arts

-A semester at Westmont Downtown is the same as the price of tuition if you were a student on campus, and therefore your financial aid package does apply.
-If you have any questions, please contact the Program Coordinator, Alex Lillenberg, for more details.
+Tuition for a semester on Westmont Downtown is the same as tuition on campus.
+Therefore, your financial aid package goes with you.
+If you have any questions, please contact Professor Ed Song at firstname.lastname@example.org

-- If you choose to live off-campus, you are required to find your own living arrangements and the cost of living is not included in the tuition you pay for the program.
+- If you choose to live in the city (not in OV), you are required to find your own living arrangements and the cost of living is not billed to you through Student Accounts.
+You are responsible to pay for all meal/food costs for the semester.

 - Students participating in the program are permitted to live off-campus for the full school year (not just the semester downtown) to accommodate most lease agreements.

-- Students living off-campus are still required to live into the community life statement signed upon entry to Westmont.
+- Students living off-campus are still required to live according to the Community Life Statement signed upon entry to Westmont.

 Students participating in Westmont Downtown are not required to purchase a Westmont parking pass for their semester downtown.
 However, students are still required to purchase a parking pass for the semester they are not in the program.